 The confused youth leapt from the cab onto the red gravel and pulled his pants on before anyone came across him standing naked in the middle of the Gibb River Road.
 Then, casting his eyes around for some familiar landmark, decided he was about halfway between town and the cattle station.
 It dawned on him as he attempted to fill in the blanks, the last thing he remembered was leaving the pub.
 In confusion, he stood in the middle of the road, looking both ways, as if he could persuade the red dirt to reveal a clue.

 “Bloody hell,” he muttered and climbed back into the truck.
 He tried several times to start the engine.
 There was only a mocking silence in return.
-He lay down on the seat, closed his eyes and in despair, waited.
+In despair he lay down on the seat, closed his eyes and waited.

 Several hours later Carlos heard a vehicle approaching.
 He’d dreamed of lying on a hard, cold, metallic surface, of being unable to move and excruciating pain.

 “Thank God, you’re here, Jimmy,” he greeted the driver, “the bloody truck won’t start.”